vadolasi/refluxo-engine/docs/cookbook/content-approval.md

+---
+description: This recipe demonstrates how to build a practical, multi-step content approval workflow.
+A new blog post is submitted, a manager is notified to approve it, and depending on the decision, the post is either published or sent back to the author.
+---
 # Cookbook: Content Approval Workflow

 This recipe demonstrates how to build a practical, multi-step content approval workflow.
 A new blog post is submitted, a manager is notified to approve it, and depending on the decision, the post is either published or sent back to the author.